-In this “Financially Savvy Female” column, we’re chatting with Vanessa N. Martinez, a wealth management professional who is getting ready to launch Em-Powered Network, a holistic and community-based approach to helping women with their finances.
+In this “Financially Savvy Female” column, we’re chatting with Vanessa N. Martinez, wealth management professional and founder of Em-Powered Network, a holistic and community-based approach to helping women with their finances.
 Here, she shares how women can find or build a financial support group and why these groups can be so impactful.

 How can women find or create a financial support group?